SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2017-03-27-developing-for-a-cause-the-ichealthhack-for-cystic-fibrosis.markdown

 [![image](/Images/wordpress/2017/03/image_thumb.png "image")](/Images/wordpress/2017/03/image-11.png)

-From nothing to a working 2D game is certainly no mean feat for a group of students with little to now Unity or C# experience, so the team pulled off something really nice.&nbsp; Might not look much to the trained eye but this was done in less than 48 hours (and these were medical students, so they were well training in taking much needed sleep breaks ).&nbsp; Their dreams were certainly much larger but sadly they were hampered with GIT merging issues thanks to Unity. (anyone using GIT between multiple machines with Unity should feel this pain)
+From nothing to a working 2D game is certainly no mean feat for a group of students with little to now Unity or C# experience, so the team pulled off something really nice.
+Might not look much to the trained eye but this was done in less than 48 hours (and these were medical students, so they were well training in taking much needed sleep breaks ).
+Their dreams were certainly much larger but sadly they were hampered with GIT merging issues thanks to Unity. (anyone using GIT between multiple machines with Unity should feel this pain)

 Although the tam got first hand use of the Unity SmartMerge tool: [https://docs.unity3d.com/Manual/SmartMerge.html](https://docs.unity3d.com/Manual/SmartMerge.html), something no beginner should have to encounter soo early in their Unity life ![Sad smile](/Images/wordpress/2017/03/wlEmoticon-sadsmile.png)

-&nbsp;

 ### 8. Just Sit Straight

-There is always one project in any hack, where they throw all chance of “winning” out of the window and just go for the fun factor.&nbsp; So, they ventured forth to create another style health game to help people at a computer to sit straight and stop slouching.
+There is always one project in any hack, where they throw all chance of “winning” out of the window and just go for the fun factor.
+So, they ventured forth to create another style health game to help people at a computer to sit straight and stop slouching.

 ![](https://challengepost-s3-challengepost.netdna-ssl.com/photos/production/software_photos/000/489/273/datas/gallery.jpg)